raykavin/doc-chain/README.md

 ## 🤝 Contributing

-Contributions to BackNRun are welcome!
+Contributions to DocChain are welcome!
 Here are some ways you can contribute:

 1. Report bugs and suggest features by opening issues
 2. Submit pull requests with bug fixes or new features